Was Jesus a real person who actually lived, or is he instead an ancient fictional or mythological character?

 Is that because five or six years is too soon to expect to see widespread change in dominant attitudes?
 Maybe, but Carrier acknowledges that much of his main thesis resembles that of Earl Doherty, whose writings have been available since the 1990’s (link).

 What most clearly distinguished On the Historicity from other “mythical Jesus” works was to frame its argument using Bayesian methods, introduced by Laplace in 1814.
 Carrier assessed specific probability numbers and ratios to express the weight of evidence and how confidently his conclusions should be held.
 That idea hasn’t swept the guild by storm, either.

-In this short series, the Uncertaintist will look at the historicity question within the framework of a typical “Bayesian” analysis, but adapt the method to the subject matter and forget about numbers.
+In this short series, the Uncertaintist will look at the historicity question within the framework of a typical “Bayesian” analysis, but with less focus on specific numbers.
 The findings of the series can be summarized by reference to the subtitles of the two Carrier books mentioned.
 That we might have reason to doubt the existence of a historical Jesus can probably be supported.
-To convince many others that any specific mythical Jesus hypothesis is what the earliest Christians really believed about Christ probably remains out of reach for now.
+To convince many others that any particular version of a mythical Jesus hypothesis is what the earliest Christians really believed about Christ probably remains out of reach for now.